anaisbetts/trickline/docs/perf-sync.md

 ---

-# But it is not without drawbacks... 😔
+# But it is Insufficient 😔

-* Your whole app state in one tree: *Partial models, doe?*
-* Actions for everything: *So much Boilerplate*
-* Reducers for everything: *What even is a reducer and why am I writing one to toggle a boolean*
+* Redux doesn't solve the core issues that we've been talking about, it doesn't help us solve the problem of partial models.

+* Redux deeply wants all view state to be in one object, which in some sense, runs _towards_ this problem rather than away from it.
+Trying to solve this in Redux will mean that we're trying to work around the system.

 ---